The Current State of the Alternatives Landscape & Our Fund's Five-Year Performance

 Are you happy with how the fund has performed relative to all these objectives?

 Overall, we’re pleased.
 We finished our first five years with a Morningstar Five-Star Overall RatingTM.
 The fund’s volatility was below the range we targeted.
-Absolute returns were healthy at 5.48%.
-Our stock market beta was very low at 0.26 and our correlation relative to the bond market was negative.
+As of March 31, 2017, absolute returns were healthy at 5.43%.
+Our stock market beta was very low at 0.25 and our correlation relative to the bond market was negative.

 The only metric for which we didn’t at least meet our goals was our correlation to stocks, which came in at 0.79.
 But we explicitly stated at the time of our launch that we expected our correlation to vary over time (given our managers’ opportunistic approaches) and at times come in above our target level.
 The fact that U.S. stocks had much higher returns than other asset classes during this period probably explains the higher correlation.
 It is worth noting that the fund’s correlation to stocks was lower in down market periods, which is ideally what we want.
 We do have some stock market exposure but not a lot, which helps explain our very low stock market beta.